History of the Polish language: Active past participles

-Another past active participle is kept in Polish vestigually; historic Polish inherited only two forms from the entire Proto-Slavic declension: the nominative masculine and feminine singular - the masculine nimominative singular takes -w to the infinitive theme; within verbs with vocalic infinitive themse this is the etymological continuation: *dvignąvъ, vężavъ, *dělavъ, světivъ, e.g. obrowciw położyw (14th-15th centuries); -i conjugation verbs with the infinitive stem -e (< *-ě) have the etymological forms uźrzew, usłyszew, but under influence of forms like wiedział, słyszał, etc., where e underwent ablaut to a, a also appears before w: uźrzew to sędzia, to usłyszew sędzia (The Life of Saint Blaise), but a źrzaw to sędzia, to usłyszaw Jozef (Bible of Queen Sophia).
+Another past active participle is kept in Polish vestigually; historic Polish inherited only two forms from the entire Proto-Slavic declension: the nominative masculine and feminine singular - the masculine nimominative singular takes -w to the infinitive theme; within verbs with vocalic infinitive themse this is the etymological continuation: *dvignąvъ, vężavъ, *dělavъ, světivъ, e.g. obrowciw położyw (14th-15th centuries); -i conjugation verbs with the infinitive stem -e (< *-ě) have the etymological forms uźrzew, usłyszew, but under influence of forms like wiedział, słyszał, etc., where e underwent ablaut to a, an also appears before w: uźrzew to sędzia, to usłyszew sędzia (The Life of Saint Blaise), but a źrzaw to sędzia, to usłyszaw Jozef (Bible of Queen Sophia).
 Verbs with a consonantal infinitive theme also take -w based on these verbs: wszedw, spade, pojadw, zniosw, rzekw, rozpostarw, wstaw; this is a deviation from the Proto-Slavic state, where the participle ended in *-ъ, and after the loss of yers one would expect in Polish the pure infinitive stem, and these forms indeed occur: oblek, przyszed, łąk sie, rzek (15th and beginning of the 16th centuries); but these could be the third person past singular with a lost -ł, and through the function of the attribute in the nominative noun, through establishing a closer defining relationship with the verb of the predicate, these forms acquire the meaning of an adverb and express an action prior to the time of the action of the predicate, i.e. they have the same syntactic use and meaning as the present-day participle upreni in -wszy or -łszy.
-Only exceptionally does this participle function as an attributive of a noun in the accusative case: widziech anjeła… z nieba śleciew (Holy Cross Sermons); the above -w forms disappear at the beginning of the 16th century and in their place -szy or -wszy forms appear.
+Only exceptionally does this participle function as an attributive of a noun in the accusative case: widziech anjeła... z nieba śleciew (Holy Cross Sermons); the above -w forms disappear at the beginning of the 16th century and in their place -szy or -wszy forms appear.